These are the valuable lessons that are neglected, glossed over, or completely missed during Private Pilot training

 Plum Island (2B2) to Carrabassett (B21) — Flight

-Depart from a short, obstructed field with an unusual runway layout to a mountain airport where using a non-standard pattern makes the arrival easier.
+Depart from a short, obstructed field with an unusual runway layout to a mountain airport where a non-standard pattern makes the arrival easier.
 We put our planning and local knowledge to good use here.

 Control: Fly With Precision